 Indivisible?
 Yes, despite the fact that our name is not “Indivisible” … we registered with Indivisible as an existing group and take guidance and advice from that growing organization.
-What makes us different with other local Indivisible groups is our focus is on women.
+What makes us different with other local Indivisible groups’ is that our focus is on women.
 We are supporters of NARAL Massachusetts, ACLU Massachusetts, Planned Parenthood Action Massachusetts, (and of course all of these groups national organizations) and more recently Moms Demand Action.

 Who are we and how did we get started?

 Cape Cod Women for Change was started in 2015 when we met, realized we were like-minded in many ways and became fast friends.
 We began working with other groups around the state on Equal Pay legislation that had been filed in the MA legislature and needed advocacy.
 We were both involved in other groups, but those groups were either focused on more finite women’s issues, or were not able to get involved in an issue that might have been considered partisan or divisive.
 We recognized a void and the need for a group that could advocate for issues that impacted women, families, and those with needs that were considered to the left of center politically.

 We set up a website and Facebook page, and joined the MA Equal Pay coalition.
 Both of us are familiar with advocacy and we began our own campaign, posting and sharing Calls to Action that included details about who to contact and what to say to advocate for Equal Pay.
 We found we had an interested audience, so we expanded our focus to issues to that needed support in the Cape area.